Negros Power Line Maintenance | Bacolod-Silay 69KV Sub Transmission Lines

 Bacolod-Silay 69KV Sub Transmission Lines Maintenance

-The Bacolod-Silay 69KV Sub Transmission Lines is one of the longest transmission lines in the DU.
-This connects several thousands of consumers to the power grid.
-If something happens, everyone connected to that line experiences power interruptions.
+The 69KV Sub Transmission Lines from Bacolod to Silay is one of the most extended transmission lines in the DU.
+It connects several thousands of consumers to the power grid, so if something happens, everyone connected to that line experiences power interruptions.

 It had been quite a challenging task for the linemen because long spans of the transmission line go through hectares of sugarcane fields.
 They must trace for trouble and fix it meter by meter, using a thermal scanner or physical checkup.